nmichel123/PythonBeginner/README.md

 A command line random password generator.
 Prompts user for length of password choice & returns a random password using letters, numbers & special characters.

 ### Wikipedia Scraper
+An endless Wikipedia scraper that begins on one wikipedia page, takes the title of the page and prints it, then infinitely bounces to random wikipedia pages and repeating the same process.

 ### Tic Tac Toe
 2 Player command line version of Tic Tac Toe.
 Asks users to choose a location mapped to the grid and places the X or O in the location chosen.
 Game will respond with a game over/win/loss message when they requirements of the game are fulfilled.
 Option to restart the game at the end.